kellya/bind-rest-api/README.md

 ```

 This has started on localhost port 8000 by default.
 If you are running on a
-diffrent host than you are accessing the API from, you will need to bind to a
+different host than you are accessing the API from, you will need to bind to a
 different IP address.
 Instead you may start with:

 `bindapi.py --host 0.0.0.0`
 That will listen on all IP addresses (again, on the default port 8000)

-3. Finally, browse to whatever Uvicorn is running on /docs.
-Assuming localhost,
+3. Finally, browse to /docs of whatever Uvicorn is running on.
+Assuming the default localhost,
     that means [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

 At this point you should see FastAPI's swagger documentation where you can hit